 Payment Amounts – Enter amounts paid in the appropriate box:

 State and Local Information - Enter the amount of state tax withheld (Box 16), the state/payer's state number (Box 17) and state income (Box 18).
-If you need to enter information for more than two states, you should complete another 1099-MISC for the information.

 The 1099-MISC is a multi-part form that is handled as follows: